Karna by-polls: Not averse to joining hands with JD(S) again,

 "Look at Maharashtra, where Shiv Sena, NCP and Congress have formed a government together.
 To tell you the truth, our President (Sonia Gandhi) was not in favour of it and wanted us to be in opposition, but the people, parties with progressive thinking told us to look at keeping BJP away from power.," he said.

-JD(S) patriarch H D Deve Gowda in a cryptic remark made in the context of the by-polls had said Congress President Sonia Gandhi's decision after the bypolls should be watched out for, leading to speculation about the possible coming together of the two parties once again, if situation arose.
+In a cryptic remark made in the context of the by-polls, Deve Gowda had recently said Congress President Sonia Gandhi's decision after the bypolls should be watched out for, leading to speculation about the possible coming together of the two parties once again, if situation arose.
 Gowda's son Kumaraswamy too had said there would be a stable government in the state after the bypolls, but not necessarily that of BJP, as he asked media persons to wait for December 9 bypoll results.

+However, Gowda on Sunday while taking strong exception to certain media reports that Congress and JD(S) MLA may jump ship to BJP after bypolls, said, "why will it (government) collapse....
+Yediyurappa has 105 MLAs...."
+"We (Congress-JDS) will have to come together (for government to go)? but us joining together was projected as wrong in TV channels in the past.. we have got the enlightenment from it, so we wont do it again," he said.
+While on the other hand, reiterating his claim that there would be "political changes" in the state after the December 5 bypolls, Kumaraswamy on Sunday said, it was not an exaggerated statement and there should be no doubt about it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)